-- To connect scenes and/or gloss over unnecessary conversations.
-Sometimes you need to make your readers comfortable with a brief transition that lets them know where they are in the story.
-The characters might have travelled to another city or moved to a different room.
-Or a short period of time might have passed.
-For example, ‘Jeremy waited until five minutes past eight the next morning before he marched into the Radisson Blu Hotel.
+Example: ‘Jeremy waited until five minutes past eight the next morning before he marched into The Michelangelo Towers.
 He had spent the night obsessing about his future.
 Kirsten’s demands echoed in his head and he could barely think straight.
-He ignored his pounding headache and walked across to the check-in counter.
-He asked the concierge to call Room 303.’
+He walked to the check-in counter and asked the concierge to call Room 303.’

-- To add backstory.
 Sometimes a little bit of telling is necessary.
 When there is no other way of introducing the past, you can add it in, but remember to reveal these bits and pieces gradually.
-Keep this as brief as possible, and remember that you can never ever start a novel or a memoir with backstory.
+Keep this as brief as possible, and remember that you should not start a novel or a memoir with backstory.